cbcrg/tcoffee/docs/tcoffee_manual.rst

 --------------------
 What is a cache in T-Coffee?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Several option can be performed easily by using what we call a cache (or cache file).
-A cache is a file containing an alternate version of your alignment where each position of the alignment is replaced by an alternative coding; for instance each residue can be replaced by a score previously evaluated: this score can be the T-Coffee CORE index (cf. section **How Good Is Your Alignment?**) or a matrix-based evalution (blosum62mt or identity matrix).
+In T-Coffee, a cache is a file containing an alternate version of your alignment where each position of the alignment is replaced by an alternative coding scheme.
+For instance each residue can be replaced by a score previously evaluated: this score can be the T-Coffee CORE index (cf. section **How Good Is Your Alignment?**) or a matrix-based evalution (blosum62mt or identity matrix).
 Then, when performing any modification or reformatting of your alignments, you can just specify the range of positions to be modified according to their respective scores within the cache.
 We will see some example especially regarding the modification of format of a given alignment; it is not mandatory to use a cache but it is quite practical.
 To generate a cache before any reformatting using a given evaluation score, you can use one of the following possible option:

 ::